purrrrsum/Webguru/SETUP_DATABASE.md

 ## Production

-For production on Vercel:
+For production on Railway:
-- Database is automatically provisioned
+- Database is automatically provisioned when you add PostgreSQL
-- Environment variables are auto-set
+- `DATABASE_URL` is auto-set
-- Just run the schema SQL once via Vercel Dashboard

-No additional configuration needed! 🎉
+- Run `npm run setup-db` once to initialize schema and test data

+For production on Hostinger/Other:
+- Create PostgreSQL database manually
+- Set `DATABASE_URL` environment variable
+- Run `npm run setup-db` to initialize